October 2024 marks the 20th anniversary of Edinburgh being designated the title of the world's first UNESCO City of Literature.

 Every August, Edinburgh transforms into the ultimate destination for book lovers with the Edinburgh International Book Festival.
 Drawing renowned authors, poets and thinkers from across the globe, it offers a diverse range of events, including author readings, discussions, book signings, and children’s sessions.

-October welcomes the Scottish International Storytelling Festival, the world’s largest celebration of storytelling, while in November, music, talks, workshops, readings and poetry is represented at Push the Boat Out.
+In Autumn, Edinburgh welcomes the Scottish International Storytelling Festival, the world’s largest celebration of storytelling and Pentlands Book Festival, with talks by authors, while music, talks, workshops, readings and poetry is represented at Push the Boat Out.

 Edinburgh’s bookshops